edumserrano/playwright-adventures/README.md

 ## Description

-This repo aims to consolidate and share some of the experiences I've been faced with and the solutions I've come up with whilst using Playwright to test Angular apps.
+This repo aims to consolidate and share some of the experiences I've had and the solutions I've come up with whilst using Playwright to test Angular apps.

 > [!NOTE]
 >